NoOneOfSignificance/Paper-Mario-The-Origami-King-Save-Editor/README.md

 # Known Issues
 * Some Partners in the Partner Editor don't work.
 The ones that don't work are labeled as so.
-* Investigating an issue where the save file may become unreadable.
+* Investigating an issue where the save file may become unreadable (to get around this, save your game then create a new backup in Checkpoint/JKSV then edit your new backup).

 # Credits
 * [zSupremoz](https://twitter.com/zSupremoz) - Main developer